opendocsg/slw-judgments-backfill/2012_SGHCR_15/report.md

 30     It is not in dispute that the plaintiff is ordinarily resident out of jurisdiction.
 Therefore, the threshold requirement in O23 r1(1) has been met.
 The only remaining issue is whether, having regard to all the circumstances of the case, it would be just to order the plaintiff to provide security for the defendants’ costs.

 31     One of the factors to be considered is the merits of the plaintiff’s claim.
-In _Creative Elegance_ , the Court of Appeal at [24] referred to _Omar Ali bin Mohd v Syed Jafaralsadeg bin Abdulkadir Alhadad & Ors_ [1995] 2 SLR(R) 407 where Chao Hick Tin J said at [21]:
+In _Creative Elegance_ , the Court of Appeal at [24] referred to _Omar Ali bin Mohd v Syed Jafaralsadeg bin Abdulkadir Alhadad & Ors_ <span class="citation">[1995] 2 SLR(R) 407</span> where Chao Hick Tin J said at [21]:

  [referring to Porzelack ]...Brown-Wilkinson VC did not think that a hearing for security for costs was an appropriate occasion to investigate in considerable detail the likelihood or otherwise of success in the action.
 But he recognised that if it could clearly be demonstrated that the plaintiff was likely to succeed, in the sense that there was a high probability of success, then that was a matter that could properly be weighed in the balance.
 But he deplored any attempt to go into the merits of the case "unless it can be clearly demonstrated one way or another that there is a high degree of probability of success or failure.